Whitiora: Post colonisation

 The street layout was shown on an 1865 plan of the military settlement, just a year after the invasion of the Waikato and confiscation of the land.
 Ulster and Willoughby Streets were named in 1864, the latter after a colonial secretary, Willoughby Shortland.

 Whitiora Lagoon, to the west of Abbotsford Street, was drained in 1915 and a 'frog pond' at about the same time, seemingly as part of a scheme to drain the whole area.

 In the 1940s Snake Gully accommodation camp had airmen billeted in huts beside the Waitewhiriwhiri Stream, where the Badminton Club now stands.
 It was converted to an emergency housing camp in 1945.

 Geography

 Whitiora lies on the west bank of the Waikato River, just to the south of its confluence with the Waitewhiriwhiri Stream.
 Pollution of the stream has long been a problem.
 In 1921 the stench was said to be getting abominable due to factory waste.

 Hamilton Town Belt

 A stretch of the Hamilton Town Belt runs through Whitiora, including Beetham, Edgecumbe and Willoughby Parks.
 It was planned as a continuous belt, but has gradually been eroded, beginning with the rugby ground in 1922, which had previously been covered in gorse.
 It has been calculated that only 56% remains as open green space.

 Demographics

-In the 2018 census Whitiora area covers 0.77 km2 and has the Waitewhiriwhiri Stream as its northern and western boundary.
-In 2013 and earlier it had been part of Hamilton Central area.
+Whitiora covers 0.77 km2 and has the Waitewhiriwhiri Stream as its northern and western boundary.